-* They are collectible.
+- They are collectible.
 Every year, new designs come out, including some designs specific for that year only.
-This year there are 15 pressed coins that are marked with 2015 scattered all around property.
 In addition, there are coins that are part of sets (for example, the Seven Dwarves or a set of Mickeys).

-* They are slower to release than other collectibles.
-Unlike pins or vinylmation, where you could easily go broke just trying to buy every new release, you won’t be scrambling to get every new release.
+- They are slower to release than other collectibles.
+Unlike pins or nuiMOs, where you could easily go broke just trying to buy every new release, you won’t be scrambling to get every new release.
 Although new designs do appear throughout the year, it is usually one here or one there every few months instead of dozens in a series appearing in a single day.

 Finding Pressed Coins at Walt Disney World

-Pressed pennies can be found all throughout Walt Disney World, at the theme parks, resorts, water parks, and Downtown Disney.
+Pressed pennies can be found all throughout Walt Disney World, at the theme parks, resorts, water parks, and Disney Springs.
 In addition, there are pressed penny machines in the Port Canaveral terminal before you board a Disney cruise.
 Pressed quarters are found alongside some of the pressed penny machines.
-Pressed dimes are available in one place only at Walt Disney World—in the arcade in Tomorrowland just outside the exit from Space Mountain.
+At one time pressed dimes were available in one place only at Walt Disney World—in the arcade in Tomorrowland just outside the exit from Space Mountain.